I love the look of topiaries in the home as well as outdoors. However, some times they can come with shocking price tags.

 With some leftover white paint, I brush the paint over the terra cotta planter.
 An old wet rag was used to remove some paint in areas to give it a worn look.

-The inside of the planter was also painted about 2 inches down.
+You can paint the inside of the planter about 2 inches down.

 You will need to make a hole in the floral foam ball.
 Push the center of the ball into the dowel until it is about half way in.
 Remove it off the dowel